 Fortunately, for both you and your golden oldie, once you figure out why he’s barking so much there are things you can do to reduce the barking and often alleviate the underlying cause of all the noise too.

-This page has all the info. and advice you need….
+This page has all the information and advice you need….
 Older Dog Barking Problems

 Old dog behavior changes are often not the kind you want to see, especially when they signal health problems.